Fleuriel/Boof-Woof/README.txt

  ===========================================
-		Milestone 3
+		Milestone 4
  ===========================================
 BoofWoof consists of:

 ~ RTIS
  > Angus Tan Yit Hoe
   <tan.a@digipen.edu>
  > Aaron Chan Jun Xiang
   <aaronjunxiang.chan@digipen.edu>
  > Chen Guo
   <g.chen@digipen.edu>
  > Liu Xujie
   <l.xujie@digipen.edu>

 ~ IMGD
  > Ang Jun Sheng Aloysius
   <a.junshengaloysius@digipen.edu>
  > Goh Rachelle
   <rachelle.goh@digipen.edu>
  > Quek Cheng Kwang Emery
   <c.quek@digipen.edu>
  > Luke Goh Weng Ee
   <goh.l@digipen.edu>
  > Tan Wei Fong
   <weifong.tan@digipen.edu>
  > Tan Wei Jie Clement
   <weijieclement.tan@digipen.edu>

 We do not have BFAs or UXGDs.

-All art assets are drawn by Emery Quek Cheng Kwang.
+All art assets are drawn by Emery Quek Cheng Kwang and Luke Goh Weng Ee.
 All audios taken from Audio Professors & Soundly by Tan Wei Fong.

  BUILD INSTRUCTIONS ======================

  >  Open BoofWoof.sln, clean and rebuild
  >  Go to ScriptWoof.sln, clean and rebuild
  >  Under the lib folder, go to JoltPhysics-master > LinkLib, extract the zip files for the Jolt.lib
->  Set either Game or EditorPaws as your startup project, depending on what you are aiming to test.
+ >  Set either PawsieAdventure or EditorPaws as your startup project, depending on what you are aiming to test.

 If you have linker error for Jolt.lib, please unzip the folders in lib > JoltPhysics-master > LinkLib If you do not see anything on the screen when you load a scene, please clean and build MeshCompiler.